Launched back in 2010, AliExpress is one of the biggest and oldest e-commerce marketplaces for dropshipping.

-You can find all kinds of dropshipping suppliers on this marketplace, both manufacturers and resellers, for just about any kind of product you are looking to sell on your Shopify store.
+You can find all kinds of dropshipping suppliers in this marketplace, both manufacturers and resellers, for just about any kind of product you are looking to sell on your Shopify store.

-Its more famous parent company AliBaba is more suited for businesses looking to place huge quantity orders directly with manufacturers to secure the cheapest price per unit possible.
+Its more famous parent company Alibaba is more suited for businesses looking to place huge quantity orders directly with manufacturers to secure the cheapest price per unit possible.

 There is no shopping cart on Alibaba; you have to negotiate directly with manufacturers for a price and minimum order quantity.
-Meanwhile AliExpress has a shopping cart just like any other retail e-store and you don’t have to negotiate with suppliers.
+Meanwhile, AliExpress has a shopping cart just like any other retail e-store and you don’t have to negotiate with suppliers.